sdcastillo/PA-R-Study-Manual/docs/index.md

 - An RStudio/Data Manipulation tutorial
 - Cloud access to content with your Google Chrome browser (beta)

+## Content Samples

+### A Response to a Subscriber's Question

+An individual on our forum at ExamPA.net just asked this excellent question.

+<iframe src="https://player.vimeo.com/video/374497585" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+>Note: At 3:09, I say "The L1 norm is lambda", which is mispeaking.
+The L1 norm is the sum of the absolute value of the beta coefficients.

+### An Original Practice Exam Project Statement

+[Here](https://github.com/sdcastillo/JunePAFiles/blob/master/Practice%20Exam%20Sample.pdf) you can see the project statement for a practice exam which is in the format of a real exam.

 ## About the author